Royal Fleet Auxiliary: Underway replenishment

 The Tide class are designated 'Fast Fleet Tankers' that were ordered in February 2012.
 The four tankers were ordered from DSME, South Korea with design support from Britain's BMT Defence Services, the first of which entered service in 2017.
 From 2022, only the Tide class remained active with both of the former vessels placed in extended readiness (uncrewed reserve) and then, in 2024/25, retired from service completely.
 As of April 2024, RFA Tiderace was also reported to be in extended readiness, primarily owing to serious personnel shortages in the RFA.
-However, as of late 2025 it was reported that she was being reactivated primarily as a result of sailors becoming available due to the likely retirement of RFA Argus.
+However, as of late 2025 it was reported that she was being reactivated primarily as a result of sailors becoming available due to the retirement of RFA Argus.

 RFA Fort Victoria is a 'one-stop' replenishment ship, capable of providing under way refuelling and dry cargo (i.e. rearming, victualling and spares).
 Until 2011, she had a sister ship in until she was decommissioned as a result of defence cuts.
 Two ships of the also provided dry stores replenishment but were placed into extended readiness in 2020.
 The two ships were later decommissioned, leaving Fort Victoria the only fleet solid support ship in service.
-In 2023, Fort Victoria was reported to be in "reduced readiness" and, in 2024, she was relegated to "extended readiness" (uncrewed reserve).
-A class of three new fleet solid support ships are expected to arrive starting in 2031 under the Fleet Solid Support Ship Programme.
+In 2024, she was relegated to "extended readiness" (uncrewed reserve) but she entered refit in September 2026 in order to be reactivated and provide a "bridge" capability prior to the delivery of a new class of solid stores support ships.
+This new class of three fleet solid support ships are expected to arrive starting in 2031 under the Fleet Solid Support Ship Programme.
 The manufacturing contract for this acquisition, valued at £1.6 billion, was signed in January 2023.

-The Tide class and Fort Victoria incorporate aviation facilities, providing aviation support and training facilities as well as vertical replenishment capabilities.
-They are capable of operating and supporting Merlin and Lynx Wildcat helicopters, both of which are significant weapons platforms.
+The Tide class and Fort Victoria incorporate aviation facilities, providing aviation support and training facilities as well as vertical replenishment (VERTREP) capabilities.
+They are capable of operating and supporting AgustaWestland Merlin and AgustaWestland Wildcat helicopters, both of which are significant weapons platforms.
 The presence of aviation facilities on RFA ships allows for them to be used as 'force multipliers' for the task groups they support in line with Royal Navy doctrine.